Is Your Dog Wheezing? Here's What Might Be Causing It and When To Call a Veterinarian

 While this sounds serious (and in many cases it is), dogs with collapsed tracheas can often live full lives in spite of their altered windpipe thanks to medication and surgery.
 Along with coughing that sounds like a honking goose, wheezing is another sign your dog could have a collapsed trachea.

 Kennel cough is the overarching name for several respiratory illnesses that causes dogs to, well, cough.
 It can also cause them to wheeze.
-It's spread from dog to dog at places like the dog park or daycare, but there is a vaccine that can protect your pup.
+It's spread from dog to dog at places like pet boarding facilities, dog parks, or daycare.
+But there is a vaccine, called the bordetella vaccine, that can help protect your pup.

-A choking dog can make a variety of noises when they have something caught in their throat.
+A choking dog can make a variety of noises—including wheezing—when they have something caught in their throat.
 Thankfully, choking is pretty rare for dogs, but we know what to do if it happens to your dog.
 (Just maybe take it easy with the rawhide and bully stick treats.)

 What Does a Wheezing Dog Sound Like?